DFRobot/DFRobot_ICG20660L/python/raspberrypi/README.md

   @n and the internal sampling rate must be configured to be consistent.
   @return status:
   @n      0 : Initialization success.
-  @n      -1: Interface Initialization failed(IIC or SPI).
+  @n      -1: Interface initialization failed(IIC or SPI).
   @n      -2: Failed to read the device ID, the ID is not 0x91
 '''
 def begin(self, mode = 0):